pagopa/io-services-metadata/pagopa/cobadge/README.md

 - remove pattern from date fields and change format from `date` to `date-time`. io-utils generates an invalid regex
 - add operation id on each API. io-utils can't generate request types without them.
 - change response code from 201 to 200
-- add security/Bearer field on each API
+- add security/Bearer (for each API) and securityDefinitions field